UC Merced Undergraduate Students

 - The Life Sciences Research Foundation Fellowship Program offers competitive stipend and research funds for 3-year fellowships

 - The National Science Foundation Postdoctoral Research Fellowships in Biology Program currently has a fellowship for the utilization of museum collections.
-I am affiliated with the Museum of Vertebrate Zoology at UC Berkeley and this could be applicable to our research.
+I am affiliated with the Museum of Vertebrate Zoology at UC Berkeley and this could be applicable to the labs research.

 - Others… please contact me.